-“Wilma and Robert love to read about history and talk about traveling,” said Suzanne.
+“Wilma and Robert love to read about history and talk about traveling,” said Devine.
 “I thought if they can’t go on vacation, we can bring vacation to them.”

 About a dozen of Hickory Village’s Flat Stanleys have returned home, and they plan to send even more out in the coming months.

-“We want him to hit all 50 states,” said Suzanne.
-“We’re just getting started with this.”
+“We want him to hit all 50 states,” said Devine.
+“We’re just getting started!”